martijnkoopman/SpatiumLib/README.md

 This directory has the following subdirectories, each being a namespace:

+* `geom2d`
 * `geom3d`
 * `gfx2d`
 * `gfx3d`
 * `imgproc`
+* `idx`
+* `stats`

 3. Include the required files.

 For example: `#include <spatium/Matrix.h>`

 You can include individual files (classes) or whole namespaces.
 You can also delete namespaces (directories) that you don't need as long as it isn't a dependecny for other namespaces you're using.
-See the dependency graph.

-### Unit testing...
-TODO

-## Background
-TODO

 ## License
 This library is licensed under the GNU General Public License 3.0 - see the [LICENSE.md](LICENSE.md) file for details.